vhoudoverdov/meowcats-mcp/README.md

 New-Item meowfacts.py
 ```

-You can populate the empty meowfacts.py file with the content in meowfacts.py in this repository.
+You can populate the empty meowfacts.py file with the content of meowfacts.py in this repository.

 ### Client Setup
 Like other MCP servers, leveraging the meowfacts MCP server involves specifying the server in our settings file.
 In a MCP client like Gemini CLI, this is done by modifying `settings.json` in the Gemini working directory in order to define the new server, so let's do that.

 Let's assume we created the server in the directory C:\Users\sysop\meowfacts-server.
-The corresponding settings.json config would look like the following:
+Our `settings.json` for this setup would look similar to the following.
+If you have other MCP servers defined, you would just introduce the meowfacts object into the existing mcpServers object alongside the existing MCP servers.
+In the following example, only one MCP server is defined: meowfacts.

 ```
 {